squaregoldfish/infrastructure/devops/roles/icos.rspamd/README.md

 Installed into a LXD VM and used by the host's postfix as a milter.

+### Upgrade
+This will upgrade rspamd (if any new versions are available) and restart it.

+    apt update && apt upgrade -y

 ### Parts
 + It has a CLI called rspamadm(1).
 + TCP ports are used by several rspamd processes, among them: